 Christine De Vries, 303-492-8122

-Under the direction of Patricia Morris, the Preservation Department conducted a detailed conservation needs assessment of the collections throughout the Libraries (2005-2009).
+Preservation reported the findings of its detailed conservation needs assessment of the collections throughout the Libraries (2008-2010).
 Links to completed reports and supplemental information can be accessed at Conservation Needs Assessment Report.